Developer-DAO/pixel-avatars/README.md

 # Derivatives Project

 ## Project
-The Derivatives project, originally known as the pixel-avatars project is created initially to allow the minting of a derived Pixel Avatar ERC721 NFT token generated based on the traits of the original DeveloperDAO genesis NFTs. ; similar to how Loot has its own derivatives projects
+The Derivatives project, originally known as the pixel-avatars project is created initially to allow the minting of a derived Pixel Avatar ERC721 NFT token generated based on the traits of the original DeveloperDAO genesis NFTs; similar to how Loot has its own derivatives projects.

 It was later renamed to a derivatives project to include initiatives that will form a roadmap beyond the initial pixel avatars token.

 ## Historical notes
 User by the name of Neoc id the DeveloperDao Discord was offering to do an avatar versions of the developer dao NFT genesis token.
-Another user [goldzulu](https://github.com/goldzulu) spotted the potential and suggested a project which upon some initial concensus was put to lead the project.
+Another user [goldzulu](https://github.com/goldzulu) spotted the potential and suggested a project which upon some initial consensus was put to lead the project.
 Officially the project kicked off on the 12th September 2021 via an online discord meeting hosted by goldzulu.

 ## Areas Of Interest
-There are three different areas in which devs can be actively involed in
+There are three different areas in which devs can be actively involved in.

 ### Backend
 This is where solidity smart contracts are being planned, created, tested and deployed.
-It also covers IPFS, Oracles and generally, anything that is supporting the Web3 frontends
+It also covers IPFS, Oracles and generally, anything that is supporting the Web3 frontends.

 ### Frontend
-The web3 front end that will support users in minting, [previewing](./web-previewer/README.md) and other utilities and apps further down in the roadmap including possibly NFT Games and Metaverses.
+The web3 frontend that will support users in minting, [previewing](./web-previewer/README.md) and other utilities and apps further down in the roadmap including possibly NFT Games and Metaverses.

 ### Graphics Design

 Where the artwork design and generation is being done.
 Initially it will be a unique artwork "component" for each of the different possible traits.